Overview of Bangla Newspapers in Bangladesh

-Since its esstablishment, the newspaper has a vast readership from the US as well as the UK and other eastern countries neighbouring Bangladesh, such as Japan and Australia.
+Since its establishment, the newspaper has a vast readership from the US as well as the UK and other eastern countries neighboring Bangladesh, such as Japan and Australia.
 The website ranking statistics show it enjoys almost 15K new visitors each day and the paper itself enjoys a global readership and contributions to its literary base.

 Founding year: 1998